zhangjunMaster/game_api/README.md

 based on node.js

 # api
-Directory is the API interfaces with the controller of suffix.
+The folder stores interface documents with suffix of controller.

 #cache
 Use publish / subscribe of redis to resolve mongodb synchronization problems.